Pedroptristao/Pedroptristao/README.md

 - 👌🏻 Good understanding of OOP and Solid

-- 📚 I’m currently learning Java, spring framework
+- 📚 I’m currently learning php and the laravel framework

-- 👨🏻‍💻 I plan to learn Ruby on rails, Flutter and much more in the future!

 ## Github Stats